uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/BUILD.md

 - Configured credentials for AWS
 - `sam` CLI (The original developers downloaded it from PyPI)

 We will not set up the website here.
+If you intend to do non-localhost development on the website, you will first need to set up the stack for the S3 buckets used in the S3 static site hosting.
 See `website/BUILD.md` if you want to do that.

+The provided build config in `samconfig.toml` assumes the website's stack name is `frontend`.
+Change the value of the `WebsiteStackName` stack parameter if you use a different name.

 ## Configuration

 We have multiple "usecases" for the backend, each of which will be launched in separate CloudFormation stacks and VPCs.

+### Environments

 Within each "usecase", we have "environments" which split into development environments (`dev` and `localhost`) which share a stack